abdussaboor98/Flutter-Cookbook-Second-Edition/README.md

 # Update status
+Supports Dart version 3.9.0 and above (hopefully, as I have only tested on 3.9.0)

 | 📘 Chapter      | 🔼 Upgrade Status | 🧩 Code Fix Status | 📝 Notes |
 |-------------    |-------------------|--------------------|---------|